 You should also refer to the University’s Records Retention Schedule when deciding which data to retain and dispose of.

 Strategic leadership for the University’s Research Data Management Policy is provided by the Open Access Advisory Group.

 Rights to intellectual property (IP) created by University employees are generally owned by the University.
 When creating data, however, you must consider the IP rights of all stakeholders involved, including research partners, collaborators and funders.
 For further information, see Research Services (Impact and IP).

 When using existing data sources, you should always check who owns the copyright and the conditions under which you can reuse the data.
 For further information, see The Copyright Hub.

 All published research data should be licensed to show what users may or may not do with it.
 Licences, or waivers, are granted by the IPR holder, who should be established from the outset of the project.
 Data repositories indicate which licences can be used for deposited data, from Creative Commons to more restrictive ones which may require permission for reuse.

 For further information, see How to License Research Data (DCC).

 |Ethics approval and consent||

-|FOI requests||As the university is a publicly funded organisation, any recorded information held, including research data, may be subject to FOI request for access.
-If you have objections to the release of your data on the grounds of confidentiality or any other exception, you will need to contact the FOI Unit.
-University of Sheffield provides staff guidance on the FOI Act.
-There is more information about FOI requests from the JISC and the DCC.|
+As the University is a publicly funded organisation, any recorded information held, including research data, may be subject to FOI requests for access.
+If you object to the release of your data, for example on the grounds of confidentiality, you should contact the FOI Unit.

 For further information, please contact email@example.com